 PERSECUTOR: Buddhist monks, in cooperation with government officials, are the major persecutors in Myanmar, but local officials and tribal militias also persecute Christians.
 Families and villagers who practice animism often persecute those who convert to Christianity.

 ACCESS TO BIBLES: Bibles can be openly purchased and owned, but most people are not able to afford them.
 While book stores in large cities sell Bibles, they are unavailable in other regions.
+Most Burmese Bibles are smuggled into the country.

 VOM WORK: VOM provides materials for the growing church, distributes Bibles and provides training for Christians.